JoshTeperman/cultureamp-surveyor-2/README.md

 ## Testing

-To view the tests and see if anything is failing run `bundle exec rspec` and you should see the full test suite and a summary the results of the tests.
+I closely followed the approach laid out in the Toy Robot book by Ryan Biggs, which adheres to the principles of Test Driven Development, and the Traffic Light method:

+- Red: Write a test and make sure it fails
+- Amber: Make the test pass in any way you can
+- Green: Refactor the code if necessary

 At the time of writing this all 77 tests are passing.
 Fingers crossed it stays that way :)

 ![Tests Screenshot](images/tests1.png)
 ![Tests Screenshot](images/tests2.png)
 ![Tests Screenshot](images/tests3.png)

-### Approach

-I closely followed the approach laid out in the Toy Robot book by Ryan Biggs, which adheres to the principles of Test Driven Development, and the Traffic Light method:

-- Red: Write a test and make sure it fails
-- Amber: Make the test pass in any way you can
-- Gree: Refactor the code if necessary

 ### Structure